freedomcode792/etch-a-sketch/README.md

 # Pen, eraser, rainbow pen implementation
+        [APPROACH 1]
             1) Create a bunch of boolean variables each associated with a control button and reflecting it's state (on = true/false);
+            2) Attach a hover event listener to each    control button.
+All these listeners will do is changing the status of boolean values to "true" and false.
             2) Add a hover event listener to every cell.
-                Add activity checks for every boolean
+                Inside of the listener, add activity checks for every boolean variable.
-                variable.
 If a variable is true -> invoke the specified function changing the style
                 of the cell.